Eamonn P. Kelly

-Eamonn P. Kelly (often known as "Ned") is an Irish archaeologist and historian who worked for the Irish Antiquities Division of the National Museum of Ireland from 1975, including as Keeper of Irish Antiquities (1992-2014).
+Eamonn P. Kelly (known as "Ned") is an Irish archaeologist and historian who worked for the Irish Antiquities Division of the National Museum of Ireland from 1975, including as Keeper of Irish Antiquities (1992-2014).
 He also held the role of Acting Director (informal, November 1995-April, 1996) of the whole National Museum, and Acting Keeper of Art and Industry (2013-2014).
 He retired in July 2014, but continues to work for the museum as a heritage consultant.

 Kelly was born in County Dublin.
-He has published extensively on a wide range of Irish archaeological subjects including prehistoric antiques, bog bodies, ancient Celtic rites and mythology, and Viking influence on Irish culture.
+He has published extensively on a wide range of Irish archaeological subjects including prehistoric antiques, bog bodies, ancient Celtic rites and mythology, Viking fortifications, and Viking influence on Irish culture.
 He has also written on Classical and Egyptian collections and ethnography.